WHForks/nh_darwin/README.md

 - `nh os switch` works on nix-darwin
 - nixDarwinModules.default is similar to the nixosModule for nix.gc and programs.nh.clean
 - Use this fork of nh in nixDarwinModules.default and nixosModules.default
+- When $FLAKE isn't defined, default to `/etc/nixos`

 ## What does it do?